opencleveland/opencleveland.github.io/_posts/blog/2016-03-17-drocer-onecomm.md

 We've only started and the best is yet to come.

-Anastasia Diamond-Ortiz, Will Skora, Co-Captains, Eamon Johnson and Meghan ; and the rest of the Open Cleveland Brigade.
+Anastasia Diamond-Ortiz, Will Skora, Co-Captains, Eamon Johnson and Meaghan Fenelon Drocer contributors and the rest of the Open Cleveland Brigade.